 A few key conclusions from this case study are highlighted for broader relevance.
 Status was consistent across the LRP methods that were available, and with a previously published assessment.
 This SMU is generally managed at scales smaller than the SMU supporting the application of proportion-based LRPs to allow management decisions to be responsive to CU- or inlet-level statuses.
 However, aggregate-abundance based LRPs were also estimated here for demonstration purposes.
 It was not possible to estimate a logistic regression based-LRP due to lack of contrast in the time-series, so we focused our analyses on projection-based LRPs.

 Projection-based LRPs were highly sensitivity to average exploitation for this SMU.
 LRPs derived assuming current exploitation rates cannot be used as an indicator of serious harm if the management procedure changes.
 Projection-based LRPs were also highly sensitive to underlying population productivities.
 As productivity declined, LRPs increased, becoming more precautionary, reflecting trends of underlying benchmarks.
 Projection-based LRPs at probabilities levels of 90% and 99% could not be estimated for this SMU because of the relatively low covariation in population dynamics among CUs.
-The probability of all CUs being above their lower benchmarks were never high, even at high aggregate abundances.
+The probability of all CUs exceeding their lower benchmarks was never high, even at high aggregate abundances.

 In the development of projection-based LRPs, inlets were chosen as the spatial scale of biodiversity required for the sustainability for the SMU.
 In future analyses, alternative assumptions could be considered, including LRPs derived to maintain diversity at the CU scale by projecting CU-level abundances.
 In addition, future iterations of the multidimensional status assessments used within the Pacific Salmon Status Scanner could include information on the distribution of spawners across inlets within CUs to incorporate this finer scale of biodiversity.
 The projection-based LRPs developed here are for demonstration purposes only.
 Further evaluation of the influence of hatcheries on spawner abundances and model assumptions, including the form of the stock-recruitment relationship would be required prior to providing aggregate abundance-based LRPs for this SMU.